MicrosoftDocs/win32/desktop-src/UserProfileProv/win32-userprofile.md

 A [**Win32\_FolderRedirectionHealth**](win32-folderredirectionhealth.md) object that contains the health status of the user's redirected Videos folder.

 **Windows Vista, Windows Server 2008, Windows 7 and Windows Server 2008 R2:** This property is not available before Windows 8 and Windows Server 2012.

 </dd> </dl>

 ## Examples

-To use **Win32\_UserProfile** to migrate a user to a new domain, see the following [Vista’s MoveUser.exe replacement](http://blogs.technet.com/b/askds/archive/2008/09/09/vista-s-moveuser-exe-replacement.aspx) article on TechNet.
+To use **Win32\_UserProfile** to migrate a user to a new domain, see the following [Vista s MoveUser.exe replacement](http://blogs.technet.com/b/askds/archive/2008/09/09/vista-s-moveuser-exe-replacement.aspx) article on TechNet.

 ## Requirements